fgz21/Water-bucket-challenge/README.md

 - Install the dependencies of the cloned project using the npm install command in the terminal, while you are in the project's root folder.

-- Once the dependencies are installed, you can start the development server using the npm run dev command.
+- Once the dependencies are installed, you can start the development server using the npm run preview command.

+Thank you! for view my project